sabycele/sasOnGit/README.md

-# sasOnGit
+# SAS Studio Workshop
-SAS Code for demoing Git functionality
+Repository for SAS Studio Flows and Custom Steps VLE

-You can choose any of the files on this repo.
-They are internet samples or exercise samples.
+Students should create a **Fork** of this repository.